clowwindy/shadowsocks-libev/README.md

 **Note for Debian 8 (Jessie) users to build their own deb packages**:

 We strongly encourage you to install shadowsocks-libev from `jessie-backports-sloppy`.
-If you insist on building from source, you will need to manually install libsodium from `jessie-backports`, **NOT** libsodium in main repository.
+If you insist on building from source, you will need to manually install libsodium from `jessie-backports-sloppy`, **NOT** libsodium in main repository.

 For more info about backports, you can refer [Debian Backports](https://backports.debian.org).